nhnt11/kirchhoff-circuits/README.md

 -  random voronoi tesselation, initialize_circuit_from_random(random_type='default',periods=10,sidelength=1):  'default': planar voronoi tesselation with periodic boundaries,  'voronoi_volume': 3D voronoi tesselation with periodic boundaries
 -   intertwined systems, initialize_dual_circuit_from_minsurf(dual_type='simple',num_periods=2): supporting most of the above in 3D

+Further one can define 'flow' and 'flux' circuits for hydrodynamic simulations which are based on Hagen-Poiseuille flow and transport of solutes via advection-diffusion.
+Doing so will enable more specifically tailored methods for source/solute influx topology control:
 ```
 import kirchhoff.circuit_flow as kfc
 kfc.initialize_circuit_from_networkx(G)